fsuarez2005/mappos/README.md

 ﻿# Map-based Point of Sale

-**MapPOS** is a map-oriented point-of-sale system.
+**MapPOS** is an experimental point-of-sale system.
 It's purpose is to reflect what is going on in store and present a more intuitive interface.
 Everything in store is visualized as a virtual object on-screen.

 ## Introduction
 After being in retail for 10+ years, several features of point-of-sale systems bother me, one of which is design over function.
 Most of the Windows-based POS systems market to consumers via graphics.
 Though I have no qualms about this, it ties up development time from other features.

+## Problems to Explore
+The following are problems that cashiers and customers would like addressed:

+* Software Crashes
+* Ergonomics
+* Keystroke Waste
+* Hunting and Pecking
+* Lack of product knowledge
+* Interface is not standardized
+* Lack of customization

 ## Concepts
 * Map-oriented.
 Reflect a stores floorplan without having to create a full 3D environment.